 Treating Low Back Pain With Chiropractic

-In addition to chiropractic being the most effective treatment for back pain, it has also shown to be the least expensive form of care with the best long term outcomes compared to any other treatment!
-Thanks to research, the American Medical Association now considers spinal manipulation for low back pain, as performed by a chiropractor, to be safe and effective and an ideal form of conservative care, recommending it as a first step in addressing low back pain.
+In addition to chiropractic being the most effective treatment for back pain, it has also shown to be the most cost effective care option with the best long term outcomes compared to any other treatment!
+Thanks to this research, the American Medical Association now considers spinal manipulation for low back pain as performed by a chiropractor, to be safe and effective form of care.

-Recent research regarding Chiropractic for Low Back Pain:
+Research supporting Chiropractic for Low Back Pain:

 Gallatin Valley Chiropractic of Bozeman

 626 S. Ferguson Ave.
 Suite 5 Bozeman, MT 59718 406-551-2177